coreyshaw/mysql-simple-query/README.md

    console.log(result);
 });
 ```
-If `Select *` is neede you can leave off the db.select and it will be defaulted.
+If `Select *` is needed you can leave off the db.select and it will be defaulted.

 #### Query with select, from, join, and where
 ```js